varfrog/quic-pub-sub/README.md

 ### Loggers

-Loggers are passed to constructors as arguments, not via [Options](https://github.com/uber-go/guide/blob/master/style.md#functional-options), in order to just save some time.
+Loggers are passed to constructors as arguments, not via [Options](https://github.com/uber-go/guide/blob/master/style.md#functional-options), this is a todo.

 ## Testing